-Funky boutique with stunning views of the Manhattan skyline from every room
+- Funky boutique with stunning Manhattan skyline views from all rooms

-In an industrial part of Long Island City (but walking distance to restaurants and bars)
+- In an industrial neighborhood (but near restaurants and bars)

 The 100-room Z NYC Hotel is a hip boutique in an industrial, rather unlovely part of Long Island City, Queens.
 Stylish rooms have floor-to-ceiling windows with sweeping Manhattan views, plus great details, like minibars, rainfall showers, and Hermes toiletries.
 More skyline views can be seen from the hotel's rooftop bar, and a free breakfast is served in its cellar-level lounge.
 Other perks include free Wi-Fi, free hourly shuttles to and from Manhattan, and free loaner bikes (these are actually part of the hotel's "Facility/Experience" fee).
 The hotel's location has nothing of tourist interest or convenience immediately nearby, but it is within a 10-minute walk to several subway lines.
 For those who want to swap the Manhattan views for a Manhattan location, Pod 51, almost directly across the river, might be a good alternative.
 Its rooms ("pods") are tiny, but the rates are comparable.